juju/docs/src/en/howto-updateseries.md

 ### Alternative method

 In some cloud environments, there may not be the resources to update using the above recommended method.
-Below is presented an alternative method to upgrade a machine/unit.
-It involves manually upgrading the existing machine and updating the agent data.
+Instead we need to upgrade the existing machine manually and update the agent data, as shown here:

 !!!
 Warning:
     This method should be approached with caution.
 After the series is updated